 Molyhil tungsten and molybdenum mine is located 220km from Alice Springs in the Northern Territory of Australia.
 It is 100% owned and operated by Thor Mining.

-Within the Barruecopardo mining license, several other prospects are contained which are expected to increase the resource volume of the project.
+Within the Barruecopardo mining licence, several other prospects are contained, which are expected to increase the resource volume of the project.
 The most significant prospect among these is the Valdegallegos prospect located 1km west of the Barruecopardo mine.

 Another prospect at the mine is the Saturno, which contains 3m to 8m thick tungsten and a gold-bearing mineralisation zone.